 - Patch analysis is the process of figuring out which systems need which patches.

 - Patch remediation is delivering those fixes to the operating system or application, and is described in a different walkthrough.

-BSA supports analysis, download, and deployment of patches for all of the major operating systems (see Patch management support for a complete list of supported platforms and versions).
+BSA supports analysis, download, and deployment of patches for all of the major operating systems.

 What is patch management?